• Skip to primary navigation

 Dough:

-• Divide 3 of the eggs.
-Set the egg whites aside for the filling of the cake.
+• Separate the 3 eggs.
+Set the egg whites aside to make the filling of the cake.

-• Place the lard/shortening, the 3 egg yolks, the remaining whole egg and 150 g/ ¾ cup sugar in a bowl and mix until pale and fluffy.
+• Cream the lard: Place the lard, the egg yolks, the whole egg, and sugar in a bowl and mix until pale and fluffy.

-• Mix the flour and the baking powder together and add them to the egg mixture.
-Mix until incorporated but don't overdo it.
-Take about one-third of the dough, wrap it in cling film and place in the freezer until you prepare the rest.
+• Make the cake dough: Mix flour with baking powder and salt, then fold it into the egg mixture until just combined - don't overmix.
+Take about one-third of the dough, wrap it in plastic wrap, and freeze it while you prepare the rest.

 Filling:

-• Clean the beaters of the mixer very thoroughly before beating the egg whites.
+• Beat the egg whites: Clean the beaters of the mixer very thoroughly before beating the egg whites.
 Beat the egg whites with a pinch of salt until stiff.
-Slowly add the remaining 150 g/ 5.3 oz/ ¾ cups sugar and continue beating until the mixture is stiff and glossy.
+Slowly add the sugar and beat until the mixture is stiff and glossy.

-• Take the remaining dough out of the freezer and grate it evenly over the cake.
+• Grate the crumbles: Take the remaining dough out of the freezer and grate it evenly over the cake.
 Use the coarse shredder on your box grater.

 Nutrition